graphology/graphology-layout-noverlap/README.md

 * **graph** *Graph*: target graph.
 * **options** *object*: options:
   - **maxIterations** *number*: maximum number of iterations to perform before stopping.
+  - **reducer** *?function*: a function reducing each node attributes.
+This can be useful if the rendered positions/sizes of your graph are stored outside of the graph's data.
+This is the case when using sigma.js for instance.
   - **settings** *?object*: the layout's settings (see [#settings](#settings)).